 1. Impairs the Immune System

 CrossFit is all about endurance, but the last thing you should do is push yourself too hard.
-Research published in Frontiers in Physiology suggests that CrossFit-style exercises without adequate rest could impair your immune system.
+Strength and conditioning coach Mike Tromello emphasizes the importance of “respecting the process”.
+This involves listening to your body and knowing when to stop pushing yourself and rest.
 The results found that CrossFit exercises could affect inflammatory proteins and prevent proper immune functions.

 The experts concluded that having proper rest periods, i.e. recovery days, was the solution to this problem.
 When starting CrossFit, it’s crucial that you schedule your time well and allow for down periods in which your body can recuperate.